An Oyster-Inspired Summer Wedding at the Chesapeake Bay Maritime Museum - Washingtonian

 Newsletter | Instagram | Facebook | Pinterest

-For their Eastern Shore wedding in June, the Hagerstown couple kicked off the weekend with a rehearsal dinner and welcome party aboard a boat, the Catherine Marie, where guests.
+For their Eastern Shore wedding in June, the Hagerstown couple kicked off the weekend with a rehearsal dinner and welcome party aboard a boat, the Catherine Marie.
 The wedding the next day featured a nautical theme with a design that incorporated “neutral, natural textures,” the soft, oyster-inspired colors, and bay grasses.

 The food they say, was a highlight: cocktail hour included a raw oyster bar, compressed watermelon salad, mini crab cakes, and more; for dinner there was freshly made focaccia bred, braised beef short rib, and seared rockfish; and to cap it all off, a combination of lemon raspberry wedding cake and scoops from an ice cream cart.
 At the bar, a blackberry basil gin smash was the signature cocktail and a cucumber mint refresher, was on the menu as the signature mocktail—something Mandy says guests especially enjoyed.
 Other highlights from included the welcome bags, which mapped out a “perfect day” in St. Michaels so guests could explore; the band, which Mandy says “absolutely matched the vibe” and drew not only the guests to the dance floor, but boaters in to listen from the docks as well; and the Airbnb that the bride’s parent’s booked for the bridal party to stay in together all weekend.